 If data is continuously written to the LSM storage structure and no other operations are performed, the LSM storage structure eventually becomes the structure that is shown in the following figure.

 This structure facilitates write operations.
 A write operation is considered complete after the data is appended to the latest memory table.
-For crash recovery purposes, the data needs only to be recorded in the redo log.
+For crash recovery purposes, the data needs to only be recorded in the redo log.
 New data does not overwrite old data, and therefore appended records form a natural multi-SN structure.

 However, when more persistence levels of data are accumulated and frozen, query performance decreases.
 The multi-SN records that are generated for different transaction commits but have the same primary key are distributed across different levels, as are the records that have different keys.
 In this case, read operations need to search all levels of data and merge the found data to obtain the final results.